ariga/atlas/doc/md/guides/frameworks/sqlc-declarative.md

 database as long the `schema.sql` is compatible.
 :::

-The first thing we should have to do is to initialize the database schema, this can be accomplished with a simple
+The first thing we do is to initialize the database schema, this can be accomplished with a simple
 command:

 ```shell